Reveni Labs Camera Tester

 Calibration

 Calibration mode is used to calibrate the light panel using the 35mm sensor head.
+The Camera Tester is completely self calibrating, except for the light panel’s MAX EV, which is tested at the factory.

 The factory brightness is measured and written on the label on the bottom of the Camera Tester.
 The maximum brightness is not expected to vary over time.